window

 window.scrollTo(0, 1000);

-// Visible page height and width
+// It's visible page height and width

-// Change when the window is resized
+// They change when we resize the window

 window.innerHeight;